heidihendry/camelot/doc/scale.rst

 grows.
 The authors have simulated datasets with 2 million images to ensure that Camelot will perform reasonably for 99% of datasets Camelot is used with.

-The main performance considerations with this volume of data performing the initial load of the library, and the CPU and memory constraints required to produce reports.
+The main performance considerations with this volume of data is performing the initial load of the library, and the CPU and memory constraints required to produce reports.